 You may be wondering if Counselling is right for you.
 You’ve imagined how helpful it would be to talk to someone independent from friends and family, someone who’s trained to listen and can support you in your emotional and spiritual growth or transition.
-However, it might seem a little indulgent or unnecessary especially if you don't meet the GP's criteria for a referral, but that's where Private Counselling is different, you don't have to reach breaking point, it's a self-referral process and you're in control of what you want to work on and for how long.
+However, it might seem a little indulgent or unnecessary especially if you don't meet the GP's criteria for a referral, but that's where Private Counselling is different, you don't have to reach breaking point, or wait for weeks/months on waiting list, it's a self-referral process and you're in control of what you want to work on and for how long.

 Life is a balancing act isn't it?!